reality/dbot/README.md

 Requirements:

 - Node JS
-- JSbot, the Javascript library I wrote to handle the IRC protocol and event listeners etc.
+- [JSBot](http://github.com/reality/JSBot "JSBot"), the Javascript library I wrote to handle the IRC protocol and event listeners etc.
 - Various modules have their own requirements also.

 ## Modules: